 If you live in a temperate climate molasses could clump up or freeze during the winter months.
 It is rare to find a molasses based feed anyone, only those that include a smaller percentage of molasses content – which greatly helps prevent freezing of this feed ration ingredient that most barnyard livestock tend to love.

-Top 5 Ways To Store Animal Feed
+Top 5 Storage Containers for Animal Feed

 Metal Storage Tubs